 - The value of buildings or land not owned by the applicant may not be used as match.

-- Funds from any State of Florida agency may not be used as match for this program.
+- Any State of Florida agency funds may not be used as match for this program

 Matching Funds Documentation

 - A list of irrevocable pledges; list of in-kind contributors

 - Bank statement confirming Cash-on-Hand

 - A list of Liquid Assets dedicated to the project, or other documents that substantiate funds claimed as match

 - Expenditures made within five (5) years before the application deadline for Scope of Work as described in the application

 You must provide documentation that the Applicant has either Unrestricted Use (ownership or lease) of the building and the land associated with the proposal/project.